• Skip to primary navigation

 Notes

-• To make chocolate protein overnight oats, use your favourite chocolate protein powder and mix in ½ tablespoon cocoa powder per serving before adding the milk.
+• To make chocolate protein overnight oats, use your favourite chocolate protein powder and mix in 1/2 tbsp cocoa powder per serving before adding the milk.

 • Overnight oats will store in the fridge for 4 days - perfect for meal prep!